 In infants or adults, tear duct infections need to be treated when there is redness or fever and cloudy tear drainage.
 Acute tear duct infections usually will go away quickly with antibiotic therapy.
 Between episodes of acute infection, there may still be excessive tearing or cloudy drainage from blocked tear ducts.
 In infants, the obstruction that causes an infection is commonly outgrown by the age of 9 to 12 months.
 Chronic infections, especially in adults, can be difficult to cure without surgery to expand the tear duct's drainage channel.

-If a child is prone to tear duct infections, a routine of warm compresses and pressing on the tear sac with your finger may help to promote drainage, making infections less frequent.
-Wash your hands thoroughly before the treatment.
-Then, place your index finger sideways along the bony ridge beneath the infant's eye, with your finger pointing toward the top of the nose.
+If a child is prone to tear duct infections, here's a routine that helps decrease the frequency of infections.
+First, wash your hands thoroughly.
+Apply a warm compress (a warm, wet clean washcloth) over the area of the tear sac.
+Then, place your index finger sideways along the bony ridge beneath the child's eye, with your finger pointing toward the top of the nose.
 Firmly, but gently, apply pressure with your finger tip between the eye and nose.
 This pressure will compress and empty the tear sac, flushing the duct below.
-After this, place a warm compress (warm, wet washcloth) to the same area for one or two minutes.
+After this, rinse and re-warm the compress.
+Apply it again to the same area for one or two minutes.